 Back to Hugh.
 He married Elizabeth ( maiden name possibly Tailor) at Astbury in 1699, and they had five children.
 The eldest, William (see Doctor William Lowndes earlier) was born in 1700, with Edward following the next year.
 William and Edward both lived to be sixty-six and died within a year of each other.

 Elizabeth, their only daughter was born in 1704.
 She went on to marry William Delves on 13th February 1730 at Trentham, Stafford.
-They probably lived in the Astbury area because their children were christened there.
+Their children were christened at Astbury Church.
 John Delves was christened on Nov 10th 1736, and Mary on January 26th 1740.
 Mary married Ralph Baddely of Biddulph in 1760.
 John married Sarah Beech in 1762.
 A William, born in 1749, also has William and Elizabeth as his parents ...
 Elizabeth would have been forty-five by then, but it is an Astbury christening.
 This William married Elizabeth Shaw at Astbury in 1771.
 I couldn't find any other children for Elizabeth.
 She died in 1773, and was buried at Astbury on Boxing Day.

 Edward Lowndes 1626–1695

 Edward was christened on September 29th, 1626

 and called Edwardus in the Bishop's transcripts.
 He was the father of Hugh

 Lowndes as we now know and not the brother as previously and erroneously

 recorded in the Lowndes Family Tree.
 Therefore he is the grandfather of